-Khaw Khoon Tee Malaysian, Aged 65 / Executive Chairman
+Khaw Khoon Tee Malaysian / Aged 66 Executive Chairman/ Member of Remuneration Committee

 He was appointed to our Board as Managing Director on 26 October 2007 and on 26 August 2009, he was re-designated as our Executive Chairman.
-He is a member of our Remuneration Committee.

 He was appointed as Treasurer of Malaysian Plastics Manufacturers of Association ("MPMA") in 1994 and as the Chairman of MPMA for northern region of Malaysia in May 2000.
 Upon his retirement as the Chairman of MPMA in May 2004, he was then appointed as the Adviser to MPMA.

 During his involvement in MPMA, he had attended annual conferences at the Asia Plastics Forum and the ASEAN Federation of Plastic Industries in relation to the growth of plastic industry in ASEAN.
 He had also represented MPMA in various discussions and meetings with the Malaysian government authorities in respect of policies such as import duties, legislation framework and new developments within the Plastics Industry.

-He is the founder of our Group and has over 40 years of experience in the polymer industry, gaining his experience through a hands-on management style ever since he assisted his late father in their family business involved in the manufacture of plastic packaging products in 1965.
-He is instrumental in transforming our Group from a small outfit involved in the manufacturing of plastics packaging products to its current size of operations, in particular, the development of our Group's export markets.
+He is the founder of our Group and has over 50 years of experience in the polymer industry, gaining his experience through a hands-on management style ever since he assisted his late father in their family business involved in the manufacture of plastic packaging products in 1965.
+He is instrumental in transforming our Group from a small outfit involved in the manufacturing of plastics packaging products to its current size of operations, in particular, the development of our Group's first export markets to Japan.
 He also pioneered the development of new products through technology transfer and innovations especially through his close business relationships and rapport with our Group's Japanese customers and associates.
 He is responsible for the overall business development and formulating our Group's strategic plans and policies.